No. 25 Squadron PAF: Operation Bedaar

 In the 1990s, while based at Samungli Airbase, the Squadron provided vital air defence to Pakistan's nuclear assets notably from Indian and Israeli attacks.
 After the Chagai-II nuclear detonations, the mission was accomplished.

 War on Terror

 The No. 25 Squadron while equipped with Dassault Mirage 5EF ROSE-IIs took active part in the KPK Insurgency.
 The Close Air Support provided by the squadron's Mirages in several Counterinsurgency operations by the Government of Pakistan in the former FATA regions played an important role in flushing out most of the terrorist groups.

+2019 Air Alert

+In 2019, Pakistan launched Operation Swift Retort against various Indian military targets in Indian Held Kashmir.
+The heightened tensions between the two countries resulted in the No. 25 Squadron along with other squadrons being put on high alert exercises.
+In one of these exercises, the Squadron's Dassault Mirage-IIIDP jets performed runway operations on the M1 Motorway.

 Aircraft flown

 Officer Commanders

 Following is the list of known OCs of the No. 25 Squadron.